rhildred/merchantpagelets/README.md

 # Orchard
 Orchard is a free, open source, community-focused Content Management System built on the ASP.NET MVC platform.
+This is a build for AppHarbor.

 ## About The Orchard Project